-Muslims believe Allah is revealed in nature

-- Take a short reflective walk in the school grounds, and ask each pupil to find three things they like (beautiful?
-Perfect?) made 'by nature' stones, leaves, flowers, feathers, twigs (not crisp bags!)
+M uslims believe Allah is revealed in nature Exceeding: • • • • • • • uslims believe Allah is revealed in nature Take a short reflective walk in the school grounds, and ask each pupil to find three things they like (beautiful?
+Perfect?) made 'by nature' - stones, leaves, flowers, feathers, twigs (not crisp bags!)
 Ask the class to take their finds back to class, and spend 30 seconds looking carefully and thinking hard about each one.
 Where did it come from?
 Is it beautiful?
 What is it for?
 Muslims say thank you to God for all of nature, and they believe God's kindness can be seen in all of nature.
 Show pupils (whiteboard photos might be good) some you have brought in which are common, but intricate: the underside of a large mushroom, a slice of orange, a rose.
-Discuss: 'beautiful things lead Muslims to thank God, and to believe in God.' - Allah is seen in nature: God the maker of all, the Lord of all the worlds.
+Discuss: 'beautiful things lead Muslims to thank God, and to believe in God.'
+Allah is seen in nature: God the maker of all, the Lord of all the worlds.
 Teach the class that Islam also teaches that we can find out about God / Allah by looking at the world we live in, which God has created.
 So the Qur'an says: "Blessed is He who made constellations in the sky and placed there in a lamp, and a moon giving light."
 25:61 And also: "It is He who made the sun to light up (the sky) and the moon that is lit."
 10:5.
 And also Allah says: "We have built the heaven with the power of Our hands, and We are expanding it."
 51:47.
-If a Muslim person watches a lovely sunrise, or stares into a starry night sky, then they may say to themselves 'Allah has given us a beautiful world for our home' and give thanks for the Earth. - Ask the class to think about being thankful for the Earth and for creation.
+If a Muslim person watches a lovely sunrise, or stares into a starry night sky, then they may say to themselves 'Allah has given us a beautiful world for our home' and give thanks for the Earth.
+Ask the class to think about being thankful for the Earth and for creation.
 Many religions do this.
 Can they make a list of what a person who wanted to 'live thankfully' might do?
 Start with these: Drop no litter.
 Waste no food.
-Enjoy the flowers...
-These ideas can be written onto leaves for a display: 'a tree of thankfulness for the Earth.' - Share this quote with pupils as an example of Muslim spirituality.
-Muhammad Al Ghazali urges Muslims to be thankful people by saying: says: "If generous people invite you to a meal and you see the smiles on their faces and the plentiful food, you will remember them as long as you live and will do your best to repay them.
-You will talk to everyone you know of these hospitable people.
-So what do you say of Him Who has taken charge of you and showered His bounties on you from cradle to grave?
-You eat only of what Allah has provided; you cover yourself only with the clothing He has given you; you take shelter only under His roof; and you do not escape from any hardship except with His help." - Ask pupils to choose the best words they have come across in these lessons one word, or a phrase or sentence and do some 'calligraphy' beautiful writing for a display.
+Enjoy the flowers These ideas can be written onto leaves for a display: 'a tree of thankfulness for the Earth.'
+Share this quote with pupils as an example of Muslim spirituality.
+Muhammad Al Ghazali urges Muslims to be thankful people by saying: says: ''lf generous people Exceeding: • Discuss and present their own ideas about why there are many ideas about God and express their own understanding of God through words, symbols and the arts (C1).